History of the Margarita

 1. Sara Morales, an expert in Mexican folklore, claimed the Margarita was created in 1930 by Doña Bertha, owner of Bertha's Bar in Taxco, Mexico.

 2. David Daniel "Danny" Negrete is said to have created the drink in 1936 when he was the manager of Hotel Garci Crespo in Tehuacán, Puebla, Mexico.
-His girlfriend, Margarita, apparently liked salt in her drinks and the story goes that he created the drink for her as a present.
-In 1944 Danny moved to Tijuana, Mexico, and became a bartender at the Agua Caliente Racetrack, a place which claims to be the birthplace of the Margarita in the early 1930s.
+His girlfriend, Margarita, apparently liked salt in her drinks, and the story goes that he created the drink for her as a present.
+In 1944 Danny moved to Tijuana, Mexico, and became a bartender at the Agua Caliente Racetrack, which claims to be the birthplace of the Margarita in the early 1930s.

 3. In 1937, Vernon O. Underwood, a salesman for Young's Market Company (who worked his way up to become its President in 1963), the Los Angeles distributor for José Cuervo tequila, is said to have asked Johnny Durlesser, head bartender of The Tail O' The Cock restaurant in Los Angeles, to create something using Young's newly acquired spirit.

-It's a good story, supported by the above piece in January 1955 Van Nuys News, but The Tail O' The Cock didn't open until 1939 and rather than ask Durlesser to create the drink, Underwood actually visited the restaurant to see why they were ordering five cases of tequila at a time and discovered this was due to Durlesser's cocktail.
+It's a good story, supported by the above piece in January 1955 Van Nuys News, but The Tail O' The Cock didn't open until 1939 and rather than ask Durlesser to create the drink, Underwood visited the restaurant to see why they were ordering five cases of tequila at a time and discovered this was due to Durlesser's cocktail.

-So the story is at least two years adrift, but Durlesser was a well-respected bartender and to quote David Wondrich, "while his story might not be completely accurate, it is unlikely to have been completely fabricated either."
+So the story is at least two years adrift, but Durlesser was a well-respected bartender, and to quote David Wondrich, "while his story might not be completely accurate, it is unlikely to have been completely fabricated either."

-Some also claim Underwood named the new cocktail after his wife Margaret (Margarita) but his wife was actually named Adrienne.
+Some also claim Underwood named the new cocktail after his wife Margaret (Margarita), but his wife was named Adrienne.
 Underwood is quoted as saying, "no name had been given to it.
 We named it.
 They were serving a tequila drink at The Tail O' The Cock, but really it was more or less nameless.
 We and the owner of the restaurant named it the Margarita."

 4. Francisco "Pancho" Morales says he created the Margarita in the summer of 1942 whilst working in a bar called Tommy's Place on Juarez Avenue in Ciudad Juarez, Mexico, after "A lady came in and said, 'Let me have a Magnolia.'" on the 4th July 1942.
 Unable to remember the recipe for a Magnolia cocktail but remembering it contained Cointreau, lime, and a spirit base, he mixed these ingredients with tequila.